manasi-sharma/old_muse/configs/README.md

 # Configurations

+In `muse` we use a modular, tree-like configuration specification which is written entirely in python, and supports command line overrides.
+This allows configs to contain python expressions, objects, and functions.

-Config files specify experimental parameters, and each script will require different components be specified, in a specific order.
+Config files specify experimental parameters, and each script will use different groups.
 For example, `scripts/train.py` requires the following groups:
 - env_spec
 - env_train
 - dataset_train